 John Kay is one of Britain’s leading economists.
 His interests focus on the relationships between economics and business.
 His career has spanned academic work and think tanks, business schools, company directorships, consultancies and investment companies.
 For more details of John’s biography, see the About section.

-Obliquity was published by Profile Books as hardback in March 2010 and paperback in February 2011.
+Out now!
+Order your copy from the Books page.
 For dates of John’s book signings and talks check the NEWS section.

 We all depend on the finance sector.
 We need it to store our money, manage our payments, finance housing stock, restore infrastructure, fund retirement and support new business.
 But these roles comprise only a tiny sliver of the sector’s activity: the vast majority of lending is within the finance sector.
 So what is it all for?
 What is the purpose of this activity?
 And why is it so profitable?

 Industry insider John Kay argues that the finance world’s perceived profitability is not the creation of new wealth, but the sector’s appropriation of wealth – of other people’s money.
 The financial sector, he shows, has grown too large, detached itself from ordinary business and everyday life, and has become an industry that mostly trades with itself, talks to itself, and judges itself by reference to standards which it has itself generated.
 And the outside world has itself adopted those standards, bailing out financial institutions that have failed all of us through greed and mismanagement.

 We need finance, but today we have far too much of a good thing.
 In Other People’s Money, John Kay shows, in his inimitable style, what has gone wrong in the dark heart of the finance sector.

 “Thanks for writing this book.
 Only [John Kay] could have done it.
 This is going to be a classic.” —Frank Partnoy, Professor of Law and Finance, University of San Diego School of Law and bestselling author of F.I.A.S.C.O. and WAIT